 You can also add all the music you currently own in iTunes to the service, so everything is in one place.
 While you don’t need a house-full of Apple products to use Apple Music, as you might expect, all of your Apple devices – as well as Apple’s smart assistant, Siri – work seamlessly with the company’s streaming service.
 Also, Apple isn't backwards about coming forwards when it comes to telling you the extra benefits of using its own top tier AirPods Max or AirPods Pro – namely, personalized, head-tracked Spatial Audio.

 Apps are slick and easy to use.
 There isn’t much clutter, although some of the icons on the mobile app feel a little too big for the screen – you’ll get a more superior experience on a desktop or tablet – but this isn’t a dealbreaker; we’re just being picky.

-Up until recently, we’d have said there we little to set Apple Music apart from Spotify.
+Up until recently, we’d have said there was little to set Apple Music apart from Spotify.
 But since June 2021, Apple Music’s offering includes Lossless and Spatial Audio with support for Dolby Atmos.
-This gives users the ability to listen to more than 75 million tracks in Lossless Audio at no extra cost.
+This gives users the ability to listen to more than 90 million tracks in Lossless Audio at no extra cost.

 Read more: Apple Music review

 Update: Apple Music also now has a new, half-price plan – the Apple Music Voice Plan.